florixak/UHCRun-Revamp/README.md

   with Vault.
 - **LuckPerms Support**: Utilize advanced permission management to control access to game features and commands.
 - **ProtocolLib Integration**: Ensure compatibility and performance with ProtocolLib, enhancing the player experience.
-- **Custom Kits, Drops, and Recipes**: Customize kits, loot drops, and crafting recipes for a unique gameplay experience.
+- **Custom Kits, Perks, Drops, and Recipes**: Customize kits, loot drops, and crafting recipes for a unique gameplay experience.

 ## Prerequisites